 VIDEO: 5 puppies rescued from 65-foot dry well in Louisiana

-NEW ORLEANS (WVUE) - Five puppies were rescued from a 65-foot dry water well in Washington Parish, according to the Humane Society of Louisiana.
+NEW ORLEANS (WVUE/Gray News) - Five puppies were rescued from a 65-foot dry water well in Washington Parish, according to the Humane Society of Louisiana.

 Officials say the rescue teams spent three days in blistering August temperatures after the owner of the property reported five puppies had fallen into a well.